 So, why were freelancers worried given that this removed the risk from them?

 The main concern was that clients would stop working with freelancers and demand would plummet.
 However, I think that most freelance medical writers would agree that this hasn't been the case (or at least not so far).
-While there are some agencies that only work with freelancers on a PAYE or inside IR35 basis, they are in a minority.
+While there are some agencies that only work with freelancers on a PAYE or inside IR35 basis, they are in the minority.
 Most agencies are still engaging freelancers on an outside IR35 basis and are using various methods to ensure IR35 compliance.

 What about indemnity clauses?